audaciaconsulting/Audacia.Build/src/security/sbom/README.md

 When enabled, the PowerShell script in this template uses the provided patterns to filter the files that are recursively found and copies them into a flat folder for publishing.

 **Usage:**
 Include this template in the .NET build jobs.
-When `publishLockDepsArtifact` is enabled, each job collects its `.deps.json` files and publishes them using a job‑unique artifact name.
+When `publishLockDepsArtifact` is enabled, each job collects its `.deps.json` files and publishes them using a job-unique artifact name.
 The NPM package lock file is no longer processed by this template.

 ---